tskit-dev/pyslim/docs/introduction.rst

 These can be used to efficiently store both the state of the population at various points during a simulation *as well as* its genealogical history.
 Furthermore, SLiM can "load" a saved tree sequence file to recreate the exact state of the population at the time it was saved.
-To do this, SLiM has added several additional types of information to the basic tree sequence file (in "metadata"); this package makes it easy to read and write this information.
+To do this, SLiM has added several additional types of information to the basic tree sequence file.

 ********
 Overview